JoeySCT/Stride-IBDP-Scheduler/README.md

-This is a project developed with Next.js, an open-source React based framework.
+This is Stride, a project developed with Next.js, an open-source React-based framework.

 ## Welcome to Stride